Goat Milk Soap Benefits: What It Does and Why It Feels Different

 How Healing Soil makes goat milk soap

-Bars are made to order in small batches.
+Bars are made to order.
 No synthetic fragrance, no sulphates, no preservatives chosen for shelf life at the expense of what the bar does to your skin.
+We started making these soaps because we needed something that worked for daily use on our own skin.
+That is still the standard.

 If you have been looking for a daily natural soap that your skin can settle into rather than recover from, our goat milk soap is in the shop.